-Tui Early Learners will include the following actions in its quality improvement planning:
+Tui Early Learners North St will include the following actions in its quality improvement planning:

-- Develop a systematic quality improvement plan that includes monitoring and reporting progress towards improvement actions across all services. - Improve the evaluation leadership capability across all levels of the organisation by gathering and scrutinising a range of relevant data about the learning and progress of individual children and groups towards desired outcomes. - Improve teaching knowledge, practice, and response to languages, cultures and identities alongside whānau Māori, families of Pacific heritages, and families of culturally diverse learners.
+- Develop a systematic quality improvement plan that includes monitoring and reporting progress towards improvement actions across all services. - Improve the evaluation leadership capability across all levels of the organisation by gathering and scrutinising a range of relevant data about the learning and progress of individual children and groups towards desired outcomes.